 A RIO dies of prolonged hypoxia at high altitude, and the hypoxia is traced to contaminated liquid oxygen.
 At first the evidence implicates a petty officer (the plane captain).
 Harm investigates, then Mac prosecutes, and Harm defends (by request of the defendant).
 Harm allows his emotions to cause his defense to be inadequate.
 The defendant requests a change, so the admiral takes Harm off the case and sends in Sturgis instead.
 Harm later runs into more trouble when he begins to discover the rest of the story.
 Tiner also contributes to the defense.
 Harm takes another ride in a Tomcat.
 Bud shows displeasure with Harriet's protectiveness toward him.
-Written by

 Did You Know?

 Using graphite or any hydrocarbon based lubricant on a liquid oxygen (LOX) system is extremely dangerous.
 This wouldn't just cause the system to freeze up and cause hypoxia, it could very easily cause an explosion.
 Anyone trained to work on LOX systems knows how bad this practice is.
 See more

 Adm.
 Albert Jethro 'A.J.'
 Chegwidden

 Commander, you may have to amend your report.
 This just went from dereliction of duty to negligent homicide.